Visit Student Writing Support

-A writing consultation is a conversation between a writer and a consultant.
+A visit to Student Writing Support (SWS) involves a writing consultation, which is a conversation between a writer and a consultant.
 During that conversation, the participants will set an agenda for the session, talk about the work in progress, and work together to meet the writer's goals.

-Student Writing Support offers two kinds of consultations: face-to-face (by appointment and walk-in) and online.
+Student Writing Support (SWS) offers two kinds of consultations: face-to-face (by appointment and walk-in) and online.

 In one-to-one sessions, our writing consultants can help students